petestewart72/pants-sweat-pants/README.md

 # Sweaty's Sweatpants Shop

 ## Description:
 The objective of the group project was to create a fictitious e-commerce site for a company that sells sweatpants.
-The project used HTML, CSS, JavaScript, and Bootstrap.
+This was built as a group project assignment during my enrollment at [Nashville Software School](http://nashvillesoftwareschool.com/) while we were learning to use HTML, CSS, JavaScript, and Bootstrap.

 ## Features:
 * Responsive design